Trains to Stonehenge

 Its mystery, uniqueness and beauty mean that together with Avebury, Stonehenge is one of very few World Heritage Sites existing today.

 The site is constructed with two types of stone.
-The smaller ‘blue stone’ came from the Preseli Hills in southwest Wales, meaning these 2- to 5-tonne stones would have been transported 160 miles (257km).
+The smaller ‘blue stone’ came from the Preseli Hills in southwest Wales, meaning these stones, weighing between two and five tonnes apiece, would have been transported 160 miles (257km).
 The larger sarsen stones can be found across the south of England.
 However, with modern archaeological technology, it’s believed these stones can be traced to a specific area on the Marlborough Downs, 20 miles (32km) away.
 The sarsen stones, on average, weigh 25 tonnes, with the largest weighing 30 tonnes!

 There are many theories as to how these giant stones were transported and constructed.
 But with only prehistoric tools available, human power is the most feasible suggestion.